-Each secondary side of the driver provides an error input (nERR_IN_TOP/nERR_IN_BOT) to handle an external error event.
+Each secondary side of the driver provides an error input (nERR_IN_TOP/nERR_IN_BOT) to handle external error events.
 These inputs are low active.
 Pulling one input to low-level forces the driver into error state.
-The behaviour of the driver in case of an external error event depends on the configuration done via the configuration pin CFG_ERR, as described in chapter 4.8.
+The behaviour of the driver in case of an external error event depends on the configuration at the configuration pin CFG_ERR, as described in chapter 4.8.

 The external error input is typically used to monitor temperature, current or voltage of modules, phase legs or systems.
-The error input of the secondary TOP side can be disabled by connecting it to the PWR_VS_P_TOP pin the error input of the secondary BOT side by connecting it to the PWR_VS_P_BOT pin.
+The error input of the secondary TOP/BOT side can be disabled by connecting it to the $PWR_VS_P_TOP/PWR_VS_P_BOT$ pin.

-Figure 13 shows a recommended circuitry of an over temperature detection by NTC resistor monitoring.
-If the voltage at the positive input of the comparator falls below the voltage level at the comparator's negative input the comparator will set the $nERR_IN$ input to low-level and will generate an external error event.
-Assuming that resistor R_3 and R_4 have the same value the comparator's trip level is reached when the value of the NTC falls below the value of $R{CGF(temp)}$.
-Please note that the negative supply pin of the comparator is connected to PWR_VS_N which has to be taken into account, in case the NTC thermistor is monitored by an external application circuit as well.
+Figure 13 shows a recommended comparator circuitry to process the NTC's signal and derive the required logic signal for the input of the SKYPER® 12 PV.
+When the voltage at the comparator's positive input falls below the voltage level of the negative input the $nERR_IN$ input will be pulled to low-level and generates an external error event.
+Assuming that resistors R_3 and R_4 have the same value the comparator's trip level is reached when the value of the NTC falls below the value of $R{CGF(temp)}$.
+Please note that the negative supply pin of the comparator is connected to PWR_VS_N which has to be taken into account, in case the NTC thermistor is monitored by an external application circuit in addition.

-Recommended values
+Recommended values Recommended values

 Component Value Remark

 C 1 1nF

 C 2 100nF

 C 3 1μF

 R 1 30.1kΩ

 R 2 15kΩ

 R 3 30.1kΩ

 R 4 30.1kΩ

-R {CFG(temp)} - The value of the $R{\text{CFG(temp)}}$ has to be determined considering the resistance characteristic of the connected thermistor and the desired trip level.
+R {CFG(temp)} - The value of the resistor $R{\text{CFG(temp)}}$ has to be determined considering the resistance characteristic of the connected thermistor and the desired trip level.